andreas-koukorinis/gatsby-bootcamp-2016/data/README.md

 * `still_2yellow` folder.
 Same as above but now with two tanks.
 Images are extracted from `still_2yellow.ogg`.

-* `track_black1.ogg`: a video of a moving blank tank.
+* `track_black1.ogg`: a video of a moving black tank.
 Intended to be used for extracting the trajectory.

-* `track_black2.ogg`: a video of a moving blank tank surrounded by more other tanks.
+* `track_black2.ogg`: a video of a moving black tank surrounded by more other tanks.
 For extracting the trajectory.

 * `track_2green1.ogg`: a video of many moving tanks.
 Extract the trajectories